TaiDuc1001/JapanAce/README.md

 ### 4. Chat with AI Expert
 ![Image](https://i.imgur.com/3QV8pZG.png)
-EngAce includes an AI-powered chatbot that acts as an English learning companion.
+JapanAce includes an AI-powered chatbot that acts as an English learning companion.
 The feature include:
 - Interactive Discussions: Users can engage in conversations with the chatbot on various English learning topics.
 - Learning Tips: The chatbot provides tips and advice to help users overcome common learning challenges.
 - Q&A Support: Users can ask the chatbot questions related to English learning and receive informative answers.